Cosmological free-free emission from dark matter halos in the $\Lambda$CDM model: Introduction

 This paper is organized as follows.
 In Sec.\ref{sec: ff_from_ind_halos}, we provide the halo model describing the profile of their gas density and temperature.
 Then, we calculate the intensity of the free-free emission from an individual halo for different mass $M_\m{halo}$.
-In section~\ref{sec: bgff_from_lcdmhalos}, considering the halo formation history, we formulate the diffuse background intensity which is the sum of the free-free emission from individual halos.
+In Sec.~\ref{sec: bgff_from_lcdmhalos}, considering the halo formation history, we formulate the diffuse background intensity which is the sum of the free-free emission from individual halos.
 We also discuss the mass and redshift distribution of the disuse background intensity.
 In Sec.~\ref{sec: anisotropy_ff_from_LCDMhalos}, we formulate the anisotropies of the free-free emission.
 We also estimate the mass and redshift distribution of the anisotropies in the same way as the one of the diffuse background intensity.
-In Sec.~\ref{sec: spectral_index}, we discuss the application of our results to the constraint on the primordial curvature perturbations and obtain the limit by comparing the intensity of the observed free-free emission in the CMB frequency range.
-We conclude in section~\ref{sec: conclusion}.
+In Sec.~\ref{sec: spectral_index}, we discuss the application of our results to the constraint on the primordial curvature perturbations.
+We conclude in Sec.~\ref{sec: conclusion}.